 Regardless of circumstances it is federal law that you can never be denied an opportunity to vote, but depending on what those circumstances are there may be extra steps involved in your voting process, or a provisional ballot may be required.
 To avoid any extra steps before voting or confusion, please keep your address up to date with your county Board of Elections office.

 Yes, you may wear clothing supporting a candidate, party, or political position to vote.
-You may also have materials given to you by electioneers outside the polling place or elsewhere by political volunteers.
+You may also have on your person materials given to you by electioneers outside the polling place or elsewhere by political volunteers.

 What is prohibited for voters (or anyone) is distributing the above materials inside the polling place, or engaging any voter in discussion that could be considered trying to sway their vote.